vispy/vispy-website/installation.rst

 --------------------

 A few laptops ship with switchable graphics with Nvidia and Intel.
-VisPy does not support switchable graphics but you can discuss potential solutions on the related Github issues:
+You can discuss different ways of getting VisPy to work with your GPU on the appropriate Github issues.

 - `Windows + switchable graphics <https://github.com/vispy/vispy/issues/1418>`_
 - `Nvidia switchable graphics + Linux <https://github.com/vispy/vispy/issues/1416>`_
 - `Nvidia switchable graphics + Linux + Jupyter Console <https://github.com/vispy/vispy/issues/1417>`_